plotly/plotly.py/doc/python/hover-text-and-formatting.md

 ### Customizing Hover text with Plotly Express

 Plotly Express functions automatically add all the data being plotted (x, y, color etc) to the hover label.
 Many Plotly Express functions also support configurable hover text.
-The `hover_data` argument accepts a list of column names to be added to the hover tooltip.
+The `hover_data` argument accepts a list of column names to be added to the hover tooltip, or a dictionary for advanced formatting (see the next section).
 The `hover_name` property controls which column is displayed in bold as the tooltip title.

 Here is an example that creates a scatter plot using Plotly Express with custom hover data and a custom hover name.